background image

 A Personal Note

 I found that I enjoyed the first and second periods more than the third.
-The rapid departure from chivalry to holiness found during the grail quest was jarring and I oft felt that it seemed like an unfair and overbearing rule change (some might call it an apocalypse).
-Perhaps they should have known better, but I sympathize with folks like Launcelot and some of the other knights who failed the quest entirely.
+The rapid departure from chivalry to holiness found during the grail quest was jarring and I oft felt that it seemed like an unfair and overbearing rule change (some might call it an apocalypse, but I'm not sure how I feel about this).
+Perhaps they should have known better, but I sympathize with folks like Launcelot and some of the other knights who failed the grail quest entirely.
 I take my dis-pleasure during this portion of the narrative to likely mean something about me; perhaps I don't enjoy the unveiling just as much as the characters (it can often seem better to just not know).
 Also, I find it interesting that there is a sort of match with Kierkegaard's Either/Or character setup (aesthete=chaos/power, judge=order/chivalry, preacher=holiness).
 It too, feels a bit like a juke at the end, though that's sort of the point.
 D'Arthur would be quite different in my reading of it if it had ended with the grail quest rather than with the conclusion it had.